Drakkar-Software/OctoBot-Blog/2022-08-trading-orders.md

 domain: blog.octobot.online
 ---

 Trading cryptocurrencies can be exciting, but also take a lot of time if you don’t know how to do it.
-So, there are many different types of orders you can make to buy or sell on your exchange  according to what you want.
+There are many different types of orders you can make to buy or sell on your exchange according to what you want.
 Read our introductory article and get a basic understanding of the orders available.

 # Market order, the easiest